SubspaceBob/bootcamp_project/README.md

 # bootcamp_project
 BACKGROUND
 This project was written by Robert Gothäll, Rasmus Källum and Jessica Green as a part of a C++ bootcamp carried out during the autumn 2020.
-The bootcamp started with 2 weeks od lectures and individual assignments and ended with a 4 week group assignment with the goal to create car driveline.
+The bootcamp started with 2 weeks of lectures and individual assignments and ended with a 4 week group assignment with the goal to create car driveline simulation.
 We were initially asked to have two binaries.
-The first one an Inputhandler taking driver input and outputting it on CAN.
+The first binary is Inputhandler taking driver input and outputting it on CAN.
 The second binary, the Emulator should have two threads the first thread running a CANreader taking in the frames from the inputHandler the second thread running the asked for driveline which should output a number of signals on the same CAN bus.
 Later on we also added a third binary giving us the possibility to display the output in an instrumentcluster.